 Cynthia and Randy Stacey worked at the Veterans Affairs Hospital in Gainesville, Florida in 1989.
 Their concern about health care for veterans, and the uninsured population in general, grew.

 Together with a few Nurse Practitioners, a Social Worker, an MD, & a few other volunteers, they started a program at the local Salvation Army Lodge.
 It was simple: they checked blood pressures, and soaked feet.

 Since the early days, volunteers strive to provide care in a non-judgmental, accepting and respectful way.
 Poor and homeless individuals have responded with trust, respect, and gratitude.

 He came to Helping Hands as a volunteer in the early years of its humble beginnings at the Salvation Army.
-He quickly began running check-in, processing patients, training volunteers/students, etc. functioning as the clinic manager.
-Brendan expanded further into roles such as Program Management, Volunteer Coordination, Clinic Management, and Finance/Grant Coordination.
-He also helped oversee the transition to the solely-occupied, two-story building where the clinic is currently located.
-Brendan is our Executive Director.
+He began with patient check-in, processing patients, training volunteers/students, clinic management, and then became Director.